nnienaber2/conduct/terminology.md

 In [Era of Health](terminology.md#era-of-health) Legal documents, this refers to both “[Protected Health Information (PHI)](terminology.md#protected-health-information-phi)”, and "[Personal Information](terminology.md#personal-information)".

 ### Instrumental activities of daily living (IADLs)
-Are not necessary for fundamental functioning, but they let an individual live independently in a community by aheiving [Activities of daily living (ADLs)](terminology.md#activites-of-daily-living-adls).
+Are not necessary for fundamental functioning, but they let an individual live independently in a community by achieving [Activities of daily living (ADLs)](terminology.md#activities-of-daily-living-adls).

 * Cleaning and maintaining the house
 * Managing money